cioos-siooc/cioos-catalogue-map-template/.github/ISSUE_TEMPLATE/init-catalogue-map.md

----
-name: Initialize Catalogue Map
-about: Set up and publish a new CKAN map site using this template
-title: "Init: <site name>"
-labels: ["init", "deployment"]
-assignees: ""
----

-# Initialize a new Catalogue Map
+# Initialize a new Catalogue Ma
 Thanks for creating a new catalogue map.
 Follow this checklist to configure, deploy, and verify your site.

 ## Overview